The Exchange Project

 Installation view, Polygon Gallery, North Vancouver

-Inspired by André Malraux’s Le Musée Imaginaire (1947), which proposed that art history shifted from the museum to “that which can be photographed,” The Exchange Project uses Malraux’s diptych model to examine curatorial and artistic production as collaborative acts of assembling and contextualizing artworks.
-By adopting roles as artist, curator, and mediator, this project critically examines the conditions of contemporary artistic practice, questioning the structures, codes, and circulation patterns that influence meaning and value within the art system.
-Through its alternative economic framework, The Exchange Project reframes art as both product and exchange, generating a dialogue on the infrastructural conditions of art-making.
+Drawing from André Malraux’s Le Musée Imaginaire (1947)—which proposed that art history shifted from the museum to “that which can be photographed”—the project uses Malraux’s diptych format to explore how curatorial and artistic production function as acts of assembly and contextualization.
+By adopting the roles of artist, curator, and mediator, the project critically engages the structures, codes, and circulation patterns that shape meaning and value within the art system.

 EX.003-1 (with Charlene Vickers)